John 13 – 16

 The Work of the Holy Spirit

-12 “I have much more to say to you, more than you can now bear.
-13 But when he, the Spirit of truth, comes, he will guide you into all the truth.
-He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
-14 He will glorify me because it is from me that he will receive what he will make known to you.
-15 All that belongs to the Father is mine.
-That is why I said the Spirit will receive from me what he will make known to you.”
+12 “I have many more things to say to you, but they are too much for you now.
+13 But when the Spirit of truth comes, he will lead you into all truth.
+He will not speak his own words, but he will speak only what he hears, and he will tell you what is to come.
+14 The Spirit of truth will bring glory to me, because he will take what I have to say and tell it to you.
+15 All that the Father has is mine.
+That is why I said that the Spirit will take what I have to say and tell it to you.

-16 Jesus went on to say, “In a little while you will see me no more, and then after a little while you will see me.”
+16 “After a little while you will not see me, and then after a little while you will see me again.”

-17 At this, some of his disciples said to one another, “What does he mean by saying, ‘In a little while you will see me no more, and then after a little while you will see me,’ and ‘Because I am going to the Father’?”
-18 They kept asking, “What does he mean by ‘a little while’?
+17 Some of the followers said to each other, “What does Jesus mean when he says, ‘After a little while you will not see me, and then after a little while you will see me again’?
+And what does he mean when he says, ‘Because I am going to the Father’?”
+18 They also asked, “What does he mean by ‘a little while’?
 We don’t understand what he is saying.”

-31 “Do you now believe?”
-Jesus replied.
-32 “A time is coming and in fact has come when you will be scattered, each to your own home.
-You will leave me all alone.Yet I am not alone, for my Father is with me.
+31 Jesus answered, “So now you believe?
+32 Listen to me; a time is coming when you will be scattered, each to your own home.
+That time is now here.
+You will leave me alone, but I am never really alone, because the Father is with me.